-Built on an escarpment overlooking a floodplain, Puku Ridge Camp offers the ultimate authentic safari experience in this secluded region of Zambia’s South Luangwa National Park.
+Built on an escarpment overlooking a floodplain, the newly improved and revitalized Puku Ridge Camp offers the ultimate authentic safari experience in this secluded region of Zambia’s South Luangwa National Park.

 Named for the puku antelope which frequent the area to graze and drink, this intimate camp rests on a bluff overlooking spectacular vistas.
 South Luangwa National Park centers around the Luangwa River.
 The Muchinga Escarpment forms the park’s western and northwestern boundaries, sloping steeply down to the river from the west side.
 The river valley, continued to the west by the Lunsemfwa River valley, forms a natural barrier, and to this day there are no man-made roads spanning the valley.
 The Park enjoys a dense animal population including impalas, pukus, waterbucks, giraffes, and buffaloes.
 A high number of leopards stalk the dense woodlands, while herds of elephant wade through the marshes and hippos play in the Luangwa River.